 Nestled in the middle of the jungle, Nahá is almost isolated from the rest of the state of Chiapas.
 That situation undeniably contributes to maintain and preserve the ancestral customs and skills and participates in the charm of the place.

-The inhabitants of Nahá also continue to practice shamanism and other ancestral rituals of the Hach Winik (“Lacandon Maya” in the native language) culture.
+Many inhabitants of Nahá also continue to practice shamanism and other ancestral rituals of the Hach Winik (“Lacandon Maya” in the native language) culture.
 These ceremonies in homage to the ancient gods take place in temples.
 With their Mayan chants, the clay censers and the burning of copal and xate palm, those commermorations have unparalleled power of disorientation and relaxation.

 Ecotourism, the future of the Nahá reserve